Getting Data

 What does psilocybin mean for the future of anti-aging medicine?

 Not only did these mice live longer, but they also looked healthier.
-Researchers observed better fur quality, less graying, and even hair regrowth, suggesting psilocybin’s benefits extend to visible signs of aging.
+Researchers observed improved fur quality, reduced graying, and even hair regrowth, suggesting that psilocybin’s benefits extend to visible signs of aging.

 Psilocybin preserves telomeres and reduces oxidative stress